carpentries/instructor-training/08-performance.md

     Minute cards are anonymous; the alternating up-and-down feedback is not.
-Each mode has its strengths and weaknesses, and by providing both, we hope to get the best of both worls.
+Each mode has its strengths and weaknesses, and by providing both, we hope to get the best of both worlds.

 *Learners use their own machines.*
 :   Learners tell us that it is important to them to leave the workshop